Exact equality of the MSEs for two types of nonlinear adaptive systems: Saturation and dead-zone types: Analysis

 \item{Dead-zone type}

 \end{itemize}

-The first terms in (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}) are dependent upon time $t$.
-By closely examining the terms, it becomes apparent that MSEs contain only one time constant, that is, $(\mu \rho^2(2-\mu \rho^2))^{-1}$.
+The first terms in (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}) are dependent on time $t$.
+By closely examining the terms, we apparently see that MSEs contain only one time constant, that is, $(\mu \rho^2(2-\mu \rho^2))^{-1}$.
 The difference between $A_S$ and $A_D$ is the cause of the difference in learning curves shown in Sect. \ref{sec:results_and_discussion}.
 From (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}), it is easy to see that the condition for MSE convergence is

 If this condition is satisfied, the first terms in (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}) converge to zero.

 From (\ref{eqn:rdef}) and (\ref{eqn:Qdef}), we can also obtain the MSD, or misalignment, as a function of the macroscopic variables $r$ and $Q$ as follows: